The e-4orce is competent: Nissan X-Trail 2024 review

 ► X-Trail comes with front or four-wheel drive

 All X-Trails get a 1.5-litre turbo three-pot with a variable compression ratio to improve efficiency or performance depending on the situation.
-At the bottom of the range it gets a relatively simple 12v mild-hybrid boost and powers the front wheels via a CVT gearbox.
+At the bottom of the range, it gets a relatively simple 12v mild-hybrid boost and powers the front wheels via a CVT gearbox.
 Alternatively, there’s the full hybrid e-Power.

-These e-Power models do things rather differently.
+Hybrid e-Power models do things rather differently.
 Here the petrol engine has no direct connection to the wheels, with two-wheel drive models being pulled along by a single 201bhp electric motor on the front axle.
 This gets power from a small battery that’s charged by the engine and regenerative braking.

-Opt for e-4orce (groan) four-wheel drive and you gain another electric motor on the back axle that generates another 134bhp, although in total both generate a maximum of 210bhp.
-Why bother with the hassle when you could just have a conventional transfer case, prop and rear diff?
+Opt for e-4orce (groan) four-wheel drive (the model we’re testing here) and you gain another electric motor on the back axle that generates another 134bhp, although in total both generate a maximum of 210bhp.
+That makes for a 0-62mph launch in just 7.2 seconds, which is fairly rapid when you consider the sheer size of the X-Trail.

+And why bother with the hassle when you could just have a conventional transfer case, prop and rear diff?
 In a word packaging.
 Trying to squeeze a 2.1kWh battery pack, a third row of seats and conventional four-wheel drive in a relatively compact crossover would have been tricky, although the larger Hyundai Santa Fe and Kia Sorento prove that it’s not impossible.

 The four-wheel drive system is able to react in a lightning 1/10,000 of a second, and torque vectoring by braking is there to help turn-in.
 Even so, you won’t find loads of power being fired at the outside rear wheel when you’re trying to have fun.
 It certainly helps boost traction, but it doesn’t take much to send the nose washing wide frustratingly early.

 Still, the steering has a pleasant enough weight and has plenty of precision to make placing the X-Trail on the road easy, and it keeps excess body movements in check.
-In other words, it’s absolutely fine but in no way shape or form entertaining.
+In other words, it’s fine but in no way shape or form entertaining.
 Try a Seat Tarraco if you want sharper handling.

-A large mound of dirt confirms it won’t fall over on a 30 degree tilt, and e-4orce provides good traction when accelerating albeit with a definite front bias.
-Hill descent control skilfully tweaks the ABS to make steep downhills far less nerve-wracking than they should be, and it’s able to haul itself up a steep incline from a standstill even with the left hand tyres on a surface even more slippery than loose dirt.
+A large mound of dirt confirms it won’t fall over on a 30-degree tilt, and e-4orce provides good traction when accelerating albeit with a definite front bias.
+Hill descent control skilfully tweaks the ABS to make steep downhills far less nerve-wracking than they should be, and it’s able to haul itself up a steep incline from a standstill even with the left-hand tyres on a surface even more slippery than loose dirt.

 In other words, it’ll probably be more capable than you ever really need but is still limited by relatively meagre ground clearance and suspension travel.